Macy-Masius (New York, US)

 Size: 5″ x 7.5″

-At 5″ x 7.5″ the series was larger in format than many other reprint series.
-The books and jackets were designed by Clarence Pearson Hornung although the initials “JG” are appended to the illustration on this particular jacket.
+At 5″ x 7.5″ the series was larger in format.
+The books and jackets were at least in part designed by Clarence Pearson Hornung although the initials “JG” are appended to the illustration on this particular jacket.
 The jackets had illustrations unique to each title, as with the somewhat strange and hideous jacket for Samuel Sewall’s Diary, below.